CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/category.md

 # Category object

-A product category.
-Each product can be assigned to a category.
-Also each store view has to have a root product category.
+Category is an object representing one Magento category.
+Category objects are structurized into tree-like structure.
+Each category can be a parent category for one or more children.
+Each category can have one parent.

+Each store view has a root category.
+Such category can have parents and children.
+Root category forms a subtree of categories available for given store view.

 ## Personalization properties